Matoo125/M4CMS/README.md

 work is progress ..

 ## TODO:

-1. Create navigation database
+#### Settings:
-2. Create setting for choosing navigation for main, footer and others
+2. Setting - Choosing navigation for main, footer and others
+3. Setting - Homepage Content or choose homepage from pages

 ## IDEAS:
-2. Connect somehow Post with page without category
-3. Setting - Homepage Content or choose homepage from pages
-4. Page setting - show in main menu / footer / nowhere
+4. separate thumbnail and header image
+5. improve images and folders for saving them